DataDog/documentation/content/en/network_monitoring/cloud_network_monitoring/guide/detecting_application_availability.md

 3. Click into one of the traffic paths on this page to open the side panel.
 This provides more detailed telemetry to help you further debug your network dependencies.

-4. Check the Flows tab to determine if the communication protocol is TCP or UDP, and review metrics like RTT, Jitter, and packets sent and received to help identify the cause of a high retransmit count.
+4. While on the side panel view, check the Flows tab to determine if the communication protocol is TCP or UDP, and review metrics like RTT, Jitter, and packets sent and received to help identify the cause of a high retransmit count.

    {{< img src="network_performance_monitoring/guide/detecting_network_insights/cnm_sidepanel_flows.png" alt="Side panel of a traffic flow, highlighting the Flows tab">}}